Quick Tips for Dating Vintage

-- Shoes made between 1800-1860 never have right or left sole shapes unless they were made to order to fit a client’s foot.
+Shoes made from 1800-1860 only have right or left sole shapes if they were custom made to fit a client’s foot.

-- Paris Point system (i.e. 42) is used on European and Asian shoes.
-England and Germany use the traditional method of sizing (i.e. size 5).
-American system is similar to England, but modified (e.g. size 7).
-However, some countries that manufacture shoes for export sensibly mark shoes in the size system of the country they are shipping to.
+The Paris Point system (e.g. 38, 42) is used on European and Asian shoes.
+The U.S., England, and Germany use variations of the same sizing method ((e.g. 7, 8).Some countries that manufacture shoes for export sensibly mark shoes in the size system of the country they are shipping to.

-- Exotic leathers (crocodile, lizard. alligator) are commonly used for shoes during WWll because they weren’t rationed or used for the war effort.
+Exotic leathers (crocodile, lizard, alligator) were commonly used for shoes during WWII because they weren’t rationed for the war effort.

-Sandals entered the shoe wardrobe in mid-1930 – first in Europe, then USA.
+Sandals entered the shoe wardrobe in mid-1930s, first in Europe, then the U.S.

-- From the sandal came the open toe and the sling back in the late 1930s – never before.
+After the sandal came open-toe and sling-back shoes, in the late 1930s – never before.

-- Mules or open back clogs are likely to be European if they predate 1990.
-Though some were seen in the 1970s in the USA, they really weren’t popular in North America until the 1990s.
+Mules (open-back clogs) are likely to be European if they predate 1990.
+Though some were seen in the 1970s, they really weren’t popular in North America until the 1990s.

-- Hats with interior grosgrain ribbons started in the 1930s.
+Hats with interior grosgrain ribbons started in the early 1930s.

-- A circular wire loop on the back of the hat to hold it to the head dates it to the late 1930s – early 1940s; while two ‘V’ shape wire clamps on the sides date it to the early – mid 1950s.
+A circular wire loop on the back of the hat to hold it to the head dates it to the late 1930s to early 1940s; while two ‘V’ shape wire clamps on the sides date it to the early- to mid-1950s.

 The last element of a pre-1930 hat to be completed is the lining.
 If there are threads sewn through the lining to anchor decorations, then those decorations are not original to the hat.